-All the news about Corona Virus right now can be daunting.
-Particularly for students that study medicine in Europe who may be finding it difficult to find the right information to understand what will happen to their education/academic semesters.
+All the news about Coronavirus right now can be daunting.
+Particularly for students that study medicine at European medical schools.
+They may be finding it difficult to find the right information to understand what will happen to their education/academic semesters.

 Current Situation in Eastern European Countries